List of Wayward Pines characters: C.J. Mitchum

 Christopher James "C.J."
 Mitchum (Djimon Hounsou) is a historian and an original resident of Wayward Pines.
-Introduced in season 2 as a former engineer, it is C.J. who observed the slow decline and elimination of the human race, having been awoken briefly from his cryo chamber once every 20 years, per Pilcher's instructions.
+Introduced in season 2 as a former engineer, it is C.J. who observed the slow decline and elimination of the human race, having been awoken from his cryo chamber for one day every 20 years (less than four months of 'awake' time), per Pilcher's instructions.

 Recurring cast

 Ruby Davis

 Ruby Davis (Greta Lee) is a waitress at The Excellent Bean, the café in Wayward Pines.
 Ruby debuted in Season 1 Episode 1 as the eyes and ears of the town, however was later suspected by Pilcher to be investigated by Sheriff Burke.
 Ruby was shot and killed for being a rebel in Season 2 Episode 1 during a reckoning conducted by Jason Higgins.

 Arlene Moran

 Arlene Moran (Siobhan Fallon Hogan) is the secretary at the Sheriff's office in season 1.
 In season 2, she is shown being tortured at the hospital by members of the First Generation, and is later revealed to be working as a hospital receptionist.